danspielman/IJuliaTimeMachine.jl/README.md

 * Sometimes we get an error that says `error in running finalizer: ErrorException("concurrency violation detected")`.
 Not sure why.

 * There must be more!
-Please try it and find them.
+Please try to find them.

 # Details

-* The state saving features work by using an IJulia `postexecute_hook`.

 * Time Machine only saves variables that are in `Main`.
-It stores them in `TM.past`.
+It stores them in `TM.VX`.
+The data structure is described in `varchive.jl`.

 * The Time Machine only saves variables that can be copied with deepcopy.
 In particular, it does not save functions.
 It would be nice to add a way to copy functions.

-* The use of Julia macros in this code is a little crude.
-It should probably be cleaned up.

-* We try to only copy things that deepcopy can copy.
-I am not positive this works correctly.
+* It keeps track of these variables by their hashes.
+So, if two variables store data that has the same hash, one of them will be lost.
+This is unlikely to be a problem for most notebooks, because a heuristic probabilistic, analysis of hashing suggests that the chance of a collision when there are `v` variables is around `v^2 / 2^64.`

+* The state saving features work by using an IJulia `postexecute_hook`.
+This would not work for processes launched with `@thread` because their postexecute hooks fire before the job finishes.
+So, those jobs finish by putting the data they should save into a queue.
+That data is then saved into VX during the preexecute phase of the next cell execution, using a preexecute hook.
+The queue is managed with a SpinLock so that two threads can not write to it at the same time.

 # To do